minmus-9/lysp/README.md

 # Python LISP: Solution In Search Of A Problem

-OH NO!
-Another &^%ing LISP written in Python??!
-Yeah, and its name even has a `P` and a &^@&^ `Y` in it.
+"OH NO!
+Another &^%ing LISP written in Python??!"

+"Yeah, and its name even has a `P` and a &^@&^ `Y` in it."

 This one is different from the others I've studied in that it:

 - Has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs),

-- Has first-class continuations of unlimited extent
+- Has first-class continuations with unlimited extent,

-- Has tail-call support
+- Has tail-call support, and

-- Was written for the explicit purpose of getting through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)
+- Was usable enough to get me through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)

 ```
 (define (loop f)